The Magical Mimics in Oz

-The Magical Mimics in Oz (1946) is the thirty-seventh in the series of Oz books created by L. Frank Baum and his successors, and the first written by Jack Snow.
+The Magical Mimics in Oz (1946) is the thirty-seventh book in the Oz series created by L. Frank Baum and his successors, and the first written by Jack Snow.
 It was illustrated by Frank G. Kramer.
-The book entered the Public Domain in the United States, when its copyright was not renewed as required.
+The novel was followed by The Shaggy Man of Oz (1949).
+The novel entered the public domain in the United States, when its copyright was not renewed as required.

+Plot

+Princess Ozma and Glinda the Good are planning to leave Oz, to attend the Grand Council of the fairy queen Lurline, held in the Forest of Burzee every 200 years.
+Dorothy Gale is surprised when Ozma appoints her to rule Oz during their absence; but Ozma reminds Dorothy that she is a princess of Oz.